ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 must be listed before any values provided from nodes that are in the root's right subtree, and so on recursively.

-Additionally, each `NodeValue` corresponds to a full subtree of the log tree.
-If an intermediate node's value needs to be provided to satisfy the verifier, but the node represents a non-full subtree, the values of the node's descendant full subtrees are provided instead.
+Additionally, each `NodeValue` corresponds to a balanced subtree of the log tree.
+If an intermediate node's value needs to be provided to satisfy the verifier, but the node is a non-balanced subtree, the values of the node's descendant full subtrees are provided instead.

 ## Prefix Tree